 5- Posting irrelevant content

 We’ve seen this quite a few times, and this is just one of the worse examples.
-Of course it is important to publish a wide variety of content to keep people engaged and spark conversations, and it doesn’t only have to be about cars all the time, but there should be a rhyme and reason to your social media presence.
-If someone chooses to follow your Page, they presumably are somewhat interested in your vehicles or brand, or even simply in the automotive industry in general.
+Of course it is important to publish a wide variety of content to keep people engaged and spark conversations, and it doesn’t only have to be about cars all the time, but there should be a rhyme and reason to your dealership’s social media presence.
+If someone chooses to follow your dealership’s social media page, they presumably are somewhat interested in your vehicles or brand, or even simply in the automotive industry in general.
 If you overwhelm them with content that they don’t care about on a regular basis, people are likely to click the dreaded “Unfollow” button.

-While posting exclusively about pets (like the VW dealership above) might not be the most effective use of your dealership’s Facebook page, there is room for creativity!
+While posting exclusively about pets (like the VW dealership above) might not be the most effective use of your dealership’s social media page, there is room for creativity!
 Interspersing your other posts with a “Pet of the Week” type of post might drive engagement, because, well, who doesn’t love a cute puppy?
-The mistake that this dealership made was that there were no other posts on their page– it isn’t clear to the average user that this is even a place where they can buy car.
+The mistake that this dealership made was that there were no other posts on their social media page– it isn’t clear to the average user that this is even a place where they can buy car.
 Also, once you’re going to crowd your page with posts about pets, might as well include some images!
 Photos of pets are hard to ignore.

 6- Posting once a year